marciof/Eon/specification/specification.md

 ## `prototype` ##

-Retrieves the original value used to create another from.
+Retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy using it as the base prototype.

+The prototype of a prototype is its base prototype, or itself if it doesn't have one.

 If zero or more than one argument are passed, it returns the result of `(debug 'parameter-mismatch)`.

 ```
 (prototype value)
+(prototype base-prototype new-prototype)
 ```

 ### Examples ###